-Of course if you’re eight, the idea of walking like a penguin is delightful.
+Of course if you’re eight years old the idea of walking like a penguin is delightful.
 My son read the article over my shoulder and the next icy day he coached all his friends in penguin walking.
-When I picked him up from school he reported to me that everyone felt it worked quite well.
+When I picked him up from school he reported to me that everyone said it worked great.

 Like mother like son.